If you've been thinking about opening an account with Ally Invest, this review is for you.

 Integration with Ally Bank

-They are both under the same branding but the two systems still feel separate because they're still separate entities.
+They are both under the same branding but the two systems still feel a little separate because they're still separate entities.
 When you log into Ally.com to visit your banking, you can see your Ally Invest information.

 If you want to take action in your brokerage account, you are transferred to investor.tradeking.com.
 This means that if you want to transfer money back and forth between, say, your checking account and your brokerage account – there's a delay depending on the accounts in question: